After the analysis, the laboratory destroys your DNA sample.

 Knowing your genetic predispositions – the needs and preferences of your body – enables you to use your full potential and protect your long-term health.

-Genes are parts of our DNA sequence which carry information for the production of proteins.
+Genes are parts of our DNA sequence that carry information for the production of proteins.
 They are located in 23 pairs of human chromosomes.
 Chromosomes appear in pairs: one comes from the mother and the other from the father.
 Thus, every person has two copies of each gene (with the exception of sex chromosomes in males).
 One variant of a given gene is called an allele.
 Two alleles can be identical or different.
 We all have the same genes; it is just that some people have different versions (variations in DNA sequence).

 Genetics is a scientific field that deals with genes – their molecular structure and function, their expression and occurrence in populations, connection to heredity, and the study of the relationship among organisms.
 Who and what we are is largely determined by our DNA.
 The DNA is essentially present in the nucleus (core) of every cell of our body.
-It determines our appearance, how we respond to environmental factors (e.g. sunlight, nutrients, physical activities) and to a certain extent, our behaviour too.
+It determines our appearance, how we respond to environmental factors (e.g. sunlight, nutrients, physical activities) and, to a certain extent, our behaviour too.
 Our DNA is unique – comparable to a fingerprint.
 In the whole world, no two persons have identical DNA (except identical twins).